Visiting the Oregon Coast in Winter: 13 Unique Things to Do + Helpful Tips

 This aquarium on Yaquina Bay in Newport is perhaps most famous for at one time being home to Keiko, the orca who starred in the movie “Free Willy.”
 Today, the Oregon Coast Aquarium is regarded as one of the best in the United States (and no longer keeps large marine mammals like whales in captivity).

-You can visit to see creatures ranging from sea otters and harbor seals to puffins to sharks.
+You can visit to see creatures ranging from sea otters and harbor seals to puffins and sharks.
 Exhibits focus mostly on sealife you can find off the Oregon Coast, including underwater tunnels in the Passages of the Deep exhibit (my favorite!).

 9. Stop at Cape Perpetua